paralus/paralus/CONTRIBUTING.md

 ## Need Help?

-We’re there for you - the best part of being a part of an open source community.
-If you are stuck somewhere or are facing an issue or just don’t know how to get started, feel free to let us know.

-You can reach out to us via our Slack Channel, Twitter, Discord etc.
+If you are interested to contribute to rcloud-base but are stuck with any of the steps, feel free to reach out to us.
+Please create an issue in this repository describing your issue and we'll take it up from there.